vmware/terraform-provider-nsxt/website/docs/r/compute_manager.html.markdown

 * `description` - (Optional) Description of the resource.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this resource.
 * `access_level_for_oidc` - (Optional) Specifies access level to NSX from the compute manager.
 Accepted values - 'FULL' or 'LIMITED'.
 The default value is 'FULL'.
 * `create_service_account` - (Optional) Specifies whether service account is created or not on compute manager.
-Note that the default for this setting has changed with NSX 9.0 from `false` to `true`.
+Note that `false` value for this attribute is no longer supported with NSX 9.0 and above.
 * `credential` - (Required) Login credentials for the compute manager.
 Should contain exactly one credential enlisted below:
   * `saml_login` - (Optional) A login credential specifying saml token.
     * `thumbprint` - (Required) Thumbprint of the server.